mdobson/loggy/README.md

 {
-	date : "is the date the log was recorded on", process : "is the process that was being logged (Typically either your application or heroku internals for routing)", message : "is the message that was logged by the particular process', time : "is the time the log was recorded on"
+	date : "is the date the log was recorded on", process : "is the process that was being logged (Typically either your application or heroku internals for routing)", message : "is the message that was logged by the particular process", time : "is the time the log was recorded on"
 }
 ```